mattmakai/fullstackpython.com/source/content/pages/05-data/04-object-relational-mappers.markdown

 # Object-relational mappers (ORMs)
-An object-relational mapper (ORMs) is a code library that automates the transfer of data stored in relational databases tables into objects that are more commonly used in application code.
+An object-relational mapper (ORM) is a code library that automates the transfer of data stored in relational databases tables into objects that are more commonly used in application code.